oldstuffs/hologram/README.md

-# ApiBaseNMS
+# hologram
-templete to bukkit plugins that have api base and nms modules
+hologram to bukkit servers